thefluidxyz/package/README.md

 - From a Pool to a user
 - From one Pool to another Pool

 SEI is recorded on an _individual_ level, but stored in _aggregate_ in a Pool.
-An active Trove with collateral and debt has a struct in the TroveManager that stores its ether collateral value in a uint, but its actual SEI is in the balance of the ActivePool contract.
+An active Trove with collateral and debt has a struct in the TroveManager that stores its sei collateral value in a uint, but its actual SEI is in the balance of the ActivePool contract.

 Likewise, the StabilityPool holds the total accumulated SEI gains from liquidations for all depositors.